batt-associes/texlive-buildpack/README.md

 PyLaTeX to run for the desired purposes.
 The target platform was Scalingo where the whole app image has to be [under 1 GiB][size-limit].

-## Improvements

-Considering buildpacks can be triggered, a profile file with the desired set of TeX Live collections could as well trigger this buildpack.

-Custom locations for installation are used (Permission denied for `/usr/local`).
-More tests have to be made to remove hardcoded `/app` (issue with use of `~`).

-The installation should be cached and not be reinstalled at every deployment.

 ## Resources

 - [TeX Live quick install][quickinstall]